Reviews You Can Rely On

 Taste

 Throughout testing, our cold water tasted clean and fresh from the Speedflask's spout.
-Even on the hot water test, where we filled the bottles with 100 degree F water and let them sit to simulate a water bottle left in a hot car, this bottle's contents tasted clean.
+Even on the hot water test, where I filled the bottles with 100 degree F water and let them sit to simulate a water bottle left in a hot car, this bottle's contents tasted clean.
 If you like to fill your bottle with sports drinks or vitamin powders, you'll be happy to know that this bottle is flavor resistant.
 Although a faint smell may remain, subsequent water fill-ups taste like pure water.

 speedfil speedflask - the insulated speedfil speedflask kept our liquids cool while on two...